quangis/quangis-workflow/README.md

         tasks/*.ttl -o output.csv
     ```

-There is a [Makefile](Makefile) with recipes that automate the process,
-assuming you have a Fuseki installation (see below).
-Run `make graphs`
-to obtain PDF representations of transformation graphs for all
-workflows.
-Run `make evaluations` to obtain tables for the evaluation
-variants used in our paper.
-Be advised: the queries are very unoptimized
-at the moment and some results will take a very a long time to build.

 ## Tests

+To reproduce our evaluations, run `evaluate.py`.
+In the `build/`
+directory, tables will be produced for all evaluation variants used in
+our paper.
+You will also need Java, since the Apache Jena Fuseki triple
+store will be automatically downloaded and run.
+Be advised: the queries
+are very unoptimized at the moment and some results will take a very a
+long time to build.

-To run the tests, simply run `nose2`.
+To perform sanity checks, run `nose2`.

 ## Installation